SATS Price Tops $0.0003 (1000SATS)

 Buying and Selling SATS

-It is usually not possible to buy alternative cryptocurrencies such as SATS directly using US dollars.
-Investors seeking to acquire SATS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SATS using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as SATS directly using US dollars.
+Investors seeking to trade SATS should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SATS using one of the exchanges listed above.

 Receive News & Updates for SATS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SATS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.